-Greater Strategic Focus of Financial Resources and Management's Efforts.
-Our business historically exhibited different financial and operating characteristics than Tyco's other businesses.
-In particular, unlike Tyco's commercial fire and security business and its flow control business, our business is largely a subscriberbased business with very different capital requirements and operating characteristics from traditional manufacturing and contracting businesses.
-As a result, our financial results tend to be more consistent from period to period than the financial results of Tyco's commercial fire and security businesses and its flow control businesses.
+exhibited different financial and operating characteristics than Tyco's other businesses.
+In particular, unlike Tyco's commercial fire and security business and its flow control business, our business is largely a subscriber-based business with very different capital requirements and operating characteristics from traditional manufacturing and contracting businesses.
+As a result, our financial results tend to be more consistent from period to period than the financial results of Tyco's commercial fire and security business and its flow control businesses.
 In addition, unlike the flow control and commercial fire and security businesses, we generate substantially all of our revenue from the United States and Canada.
 Owing to these and other factors, we and Tyco's other businesses employ different capital expenditure and acquisition strategies.
 Consequently, Tyco has determined that its current structure may not be optimized to design and implement the distinct strategies necessary to operate its businesses in a manner that maximizes the long-term value of each business.
-We and Tyco believe that our respective management resources would be more efficiently utilized if Tyco's management concentrated solely on our business.
+We and Tyco believe that our respective management resources would be more efficiently utilized if Tyco's management concentrated solely on the commercial fire and security business and our management concentrated solely on our business.